petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 - [ ] Add Dependency Injection - use `tsyringe`
 - [ ] Add `jest` and implement the missing tests
 - [ ] Extend the case study and domains with more examples and illustrations
+- [ ] Add more abstraction - Aggregate / Aggregate Root / Use Cases, etc.

 # High-Level Architecture Overview